joshuagryphon/plastid/docs/source/examples/z_plotting.rst

 Plotting tools
 ==============

-Plastid includes a number of plotting tools to simplify looking at genomics data.
+Plastid includes a number of plotting tools built atop `matplotlib`_:
-All of these are built atop `matplotlib`_.
-Most are useful in fields outside of genomics.
-The following are included:

  - :ref:`kdeplot`, a continuous analog of a histogram